by Jason Wasserman MD PhD FRCPC

 The brown tumour cells in this nasopharyngeal carcinoma are positive for EBER.

-Lymphovascular invasion means that cancer cells were seen inside of a blood vessel or lymphatic vessel.
-Blood vessels are long thin tubes that carry blood around the body.
-Lymphatic vessels are similar to small blood vessels except that they carry a fluid called lymph instead of blood.
-The lymphatic vessels connect with small immune organs called lymph nodes that are found throughout the body.
-Lymphovascular invasion is important because cancer cells can use blood vessels or lymphatic vessels to spread to other parts of the body such as lymph nodes or the lungs.
+Lymphovascular invasion occurs when cancer cells invade a blood vessel or lymphatic channel.
+Blood vessels, thin tubes that carry blood throughout the body, contrast with lymphatic channels, which carry a fluid called lymph instead of blood.
+These lymphatic channels connect to small immune organs known as lymph nodes, scattered throughout the body.
+Lymphovascular invasion is important because it enables cancer cells to spread to other body parts, including lymph nodes or the lungs, via the blood or lymphatic vessels.

 The examination of lymph nodes is important for two reasons.
 First, this information is used to determine the pathologic nodal stage (pN).
 Second, finding cancer cells in a lymph node increases the risk that cancer cells will be found in other parts of the body in the future.
 As a result, your doctor will use this information when deciding if additional treatment such as chemotherapy, radiation therapy, or immunotherapy is required.